 You should note that the first meeting (when the company is first formed) of the LLC is very important in helping to organize all aspects of the business.

-Date, time, location of the meeting, results of any voting held, any changes and updates on the goals and business, management structures should always be the issues that meeting minutes include.
+Meeting minutes should include the following issues: Date, time, location of the meeting, results of any voting held, any changes and updates on the goals and business, and management structures.